-Table 2 summarizes the ABI channels used in the algorithm that determines the nighttime cloud optical and microphysical properties.
+Table 2 summarizes the VIIRS channels used in the algorithm that determines the nighttime cloud optical and microphysical properties.
 The final channel set may vary as the algorithm continues to mature, but for the 100% version of the code and this ATBD the channels are as indicated.
-This version of the algorithm uses channels 7, 14 and 15, whereas a future version could also use channels 11 and 16.
+This version of the algorithm uses channels $3.9\mu m$, $11\mu m$ and $12\mu m$.

 Table 2.
-Channel numbers and wavelengths for the ABI. ✓ indicates usage in current algorithm while # indicates possible future use.
+Channel numbers and wavelengths for VIIRS channels used in current or future algorithm. ✓ indicates usage in current algorithm while # indicates possible future use.